 Graduate students working in a related discipline may also be allowed to take LL.M. courses.
 This includes graduate students enrolled at University of Arkansas School of Law as well as students in other accredited graduate programs.
 Students wishing to transfer credits must contact their Dean for approval prior to enrollment.

-Interested students and attorneys should contact the Program Administrator, Sarah Hiatt (link to email firstname.lastname@example.org), for the current class schedule and information about enrollment.
+Interested students and attorneys should contact the Program Administrator, Bonnie Miller (link to email firstname.lastname@example.org), for the current class schedule and information about enrollment.